Song of the Pines

-Song of the Pines: A Story of Norwegian Lumbering in Wisconsin is a children's historical novel which was written by the husband and wife team of Walter and Marion Havighurst.

-Song of the Pines (Philadelphia, PA: John C. Winston Company; first edition.
-1949) was part of the "Land of the Free" series of children's books.
-The book highlighted the contribution of Norwegian immigrants to the Wisconsin logging industry.
-The book focuses on the story of a 15-year-old orphan named Nils who emigrates to America in the 1850s.
-Nils is a trained knife sharpener who sets up a business making cant hooks, a traditional logging tool.
-The novel was edited by Erick Berry and illustrated by the artist Richard Floethe (1901-1988).
-First published in 1949, it became a Newbery Honor recipient in 1950.
+Song of the Pines: A Story of Norwegian Lumbering in Wisconsin is a 1949 children's historical novel written by Walter and Marion Havighurst and illustrated by Richard Floethe.
+The book was part of the "Land of the Free" series of children's books and highlights the contribution of Norwegian immigrants to the Wisconsin logging industry.
+The book focuses on 15-year-old orphan Nils, who emigrates to America in the 1850s.
+Nils is a trained knife sharpener who sets up a business making and selling cant hooks, a traditional logging tool.
+The novel became a Newbery Honor recipient in 1950.